smshiverick/intro_python_programming_sp17/README.md

 2. Basic Python syntax
 3. Keyboard input
 4. Definite loops

 Learning Objectives
-•	Understand and apply an orderly software development process.
+1. Understand and apply an orderly software development process.
-•	Understand, design and modify programs following the input, process, output (IPO) pattern.
+2. Understand, design and modify programs following the input, process, output (IPO) pattern.
-•	Understand and apply the rules for forming valid Python identifiers and expressions.
+3. Understand and apply the rules for forming valid Python identifiers and expressions.
-•	Understand and write Python statements to: o	Output information to the screen o	Assign values to variables o	Get numeric information entered from the keyboard o	Perform a counted loop
+4. Understand and write Python statements to:
+	* Output information to the screen
+	* Assign values to variables
+	* Get numeric information entered from the keyboard
+	* Perform a counted loop

 Learning Tasks
 1. Watch lecture videos.
 2. Read pages Chapter 2 and Sections 4.2, 5.11, 7.1 and 7.2  from “Think Python”.